FIA 2-Litre World Rally Cup: History

-The series started in 1993, then named the FIA Cup for Manufacturers of Touring Cars (2-Litre).
+The series started in 1993, then named the FIA Cup for Manufacturers of Touring Cars (2-Litre) with the series following Group A rules for front wheel drive vehicles, a maximum engine capacity of 2 litres and a single driven axle.

 General Motors Europe were the most successful team that year, with Skoda finishing runner-up.
-Nissan and Volkswagens were the first companies to build true Kit Cars, with the Sunny GTI and Golf Kit Car respectively, with both running for the first time in a WRC event at the RAC Rally.
 The rally victories were spread across several manufacturers; GME took the majority of the victories, with seven, whilst several other manufacturers won a single event; Renault (with a seemingly unsuitable R18 GTX), Skoda and Lada all achieving this.

-For 1994, another purpose-built kit car appeared.
+In January 1995, the rules were changed with the introduction of Kit Cars.
+These were essentially modified F2 vehicles, permitting more modifications over the standard F2/Group A rules.
+At the time of their introduction, a heavily modified Kit Car could have a 30 bhp power advantage over a conventional Group A car and could be up to three seconds per mile faster.

 Ford debuted their Ford Escort RS2000 Kit Car, which made its WRC debut at that year's Network Q RAC Rally.
 With the series now renamed the FIA 2-Litre World Cup for Manufacturers, Skoda took the title with their Favorit model, despite it only being a 1300cc class car.
 The event wins were spread much more evenly than they had been the year before; Skoda, GME and Renault all won two events each, whilst Ford and Nissan won a single event.

-1995 saw the series begin to take off.
+1995 saw the series begin to take off with manufacturers building or upgrading their cars to Kit Car spec.
 Reigning champions Skoda replaced the Favorit with the new Felicia KC, and initially entered it in both 1300 and 1500cc form.
 Citroën entered a ZX 16v Kit Car, whilst their French rivals Peugeot and Renault entered their 306 Maxi and Clio Maxi cars respectively.
 SEAT completed the new entries with their Ibiza Kit Car.
 Peugeot were the victors at the end of the season, as GME were not classified.

 In 1996, SEAT won the title by nine points, ahead of Renault in second place, with the latter company debuting their Renault Megane Maxi.
 Suzuki built a Baleno Kit Car, and entered it in the 1996 Rally Australia, without success, whilst Ford released an updated version of the Escort with the Escort Maxi Kit Car.